-Both the line spool and the reel spool should turn in the same direction when loading the reel, so that the line is going onto the reel in the same way that it’s coming off of the spool package.
+The spool on both the line and the reel should turn in the same direction when loading the reel, so that the line is going onto the reel in the same way that it’s coming off of the spool package.

 For example, if your reel spool is turning clockwise when you turn the handle, the line should be going on clockwise and coming off of the filler spool counter clockwise.